Estimating Counterfactual Matrix Means with Short Panel Data: Additional Discussion and Results

-Our empirical illustration of our method is based on data from the Veneto Worker Histories (VWH) dataset,\footnote{The VWH dataset was developed by the Economics Department in Universit\`{a} Ca’ Foscari Venezia under the supervision of Giuseppe Tattara, and can be accessed at \url{https://www.frdb.org/en/dati/dati-inps-carriere-lavorative-in-veneto/}.} which is a dataset derived from the Italian social security administration containing the full history of weekly wages for every person who ever lived or worked in any of the seven provinces in the Veneto region of Italy from 1975 to 2001.\footnote{The code used to conduct our empirical illustration can be found at \url{https://github.com/brad-ross/apm}.} Each observation corresponds to a worker working for a firm in a given year, and contains information about the number of weeks that person worked at that firm in that year as well as the total wages they were paid for doing so.
+Our empirical illustration uses the Veneto Worker Histories (VWH) dataset derived from Italian social security administration data on the weekly wages earned across different firms of every person who ever lived or worked in any of the seven Veneto provinces from 1975 to 2001.\footnote{The VWH dataset was developed by the Economics Department in Universit\`{a} Ca' Foscari Venezia under the supervision of Giuseppe Tattara, and can be accessed at \url{https://www.frdb.org/en/dati/dati-inps-carriere-lavorative-in-veneto/}.
+The code for our empirical illustration is available at \url{https://github.com/brad-ross/apm-paper}.} Each observation records a worker-firm-year triple, including weeks worked in the year and total pay.